-Draper Splicing
+17.7 - Draper Splicing

-Honey Bee Mfg. strives to provide top quality Draper material on their products.
-Our Draper is made from rubberized polyester with fiberglass reinforced slats.
+The draper made from rubberized polyester with fiberglass reinforced slats.
 Regular maintenance will extend the life of your Draper.
-Proper tension and tracking are very important.
-If material builds up inside the Deck, it will wrap around the Idler and Drive Rollers causing the Draper to tighten.
-As the Draper tightens, additional stress is put on the motor and the Draper.
-If this condition is not corrected, it will result in failure of the Drive Roller Motor or the Draper.
-Tears in the Draper can be caused by poor tracking, foreign materials, or from careless use.
+If material builds up inside the Deck, it will wrap around the rollers causing the Draper to tighten causing additional stress on the motor and the draper.
+If not corrected, it will result in failure of the draper motor or canvas.
+Tears in the Draper can be caused by poor tracking. foreign materials, or from careless use.
 If only a portion of Draper is damaged, a splice may be installed.

-Before beginning this repair, you will need an additional connector bar set and a section of Draper that is at least 2 $\frac{1}{2}$ " longer than the piece to be removed.
+Before beginning this repair, you will need an additional connector bar set and a section of Draper that is at least 2 1/2" longer than the piece to be removed.